AzmuthSzym/FightTheBoss/README.md

 ```

 ## TODO:
-1. Add tests to contracts
+1. Add more tests to contracts
 2. Increase power of the fighter after attack
 3. Add luck factor to attack to randomize it